useblocks/sphinx-needs/docs/directives/needtable.rst

      :style: table

 .. _needtable_custom_titles:

 Custom column titles
 ....................
-Each column can get a customized title by following this syntax for its definition: ``OPTION as "My custom title"``.
+You can customize each column title by following this syntax for its definition: ``OPTION as "My custom title"``.
 The characters ``,`` or ``;`` are not allowed.

 .. container:: toggle